 The message structure of message-oriented signal is shown in Figure 33.
-Two format types are shown in the figure: format A for frames which are sending performance report message and format B for frames which containing a path or test signal identification message.
+Two format types are shown in the on ag seque ress fi figure: format A for frames which are sending performance report message and format B for frames which containing a path or test signal identification message.
 The following abbreviations are used: